Quantum Harmonic Oscillator as a Zariski Geometry: Introduction and Background

-We describe the structure $\CA=\CA_N$ (dependent on the positive integer number $N$) on the universe $\E$ which is a finite cover, of order $N,$ of the projective line $\Ll=\Ll(\mathbb{F}),$ $\mathbb{F}$ an algebraically closed field of characteristic $0.$ We prove that $\CA$ is a complete irreducible Zariski geometry of dimension $1.$ We also prove that {\em $\CA$ is not classical} in the sense that the structure is not interpretable in an algebraically closed field and, for the case $\mathbb{F}=\C,$ is not a structure on a complex manifold.
+The present paper investigates an example of physical interest (the quantum harmonic oscillator) using model-theoretic methods.
+Specifically, we associate to this system a structure $\CA_N$ (dependent on the positive integer number $N$) on the universe $\E$ which is a finite cover of order $N,$ of the projective line $\Ll=\Ll(\mathbb{F}),$ $\mathbb{F}$ an algebraically closed field of characteristic $0.$ We prove that $\CA_N$ is a complete irreducible Zariski geometry of dimension $1.$ We also prove that {\em $\CA_N$ is not classical} in the sense that the structure is not interpretable in an algebraically closed field and, for the case $\mathbb{F}=\C,$ is not a structure on a complex manifold.

 There are several reasons that motivate our interest in this particular example.
-First, this Zariski geometry differs considerably from the series of examples in \cite{HZ} which all are based on the actions of certain kinds of noncommutative groups as the groups of Zariski automorphisms of the structures constructed.
-In the present case we represent the well-known noncommutative algebra with generators $\PPP$ and $\QQ$ satisfying the relation \be \QQ\PPP-\PPP\QQ=i,\ee as the bundle of eigenspaces of the Hamiltonian $\XX=\frac{1}{2}(\PPP^2+\QQ^2),$ the system known as {\em the simple harmonic oscillator}.

-The algebra considered is the famous Heisenberg algebra, historically the first example of a {\em quantisation} of a classical Hamiltonian system and an important source of {\em noncommutative geometry}.
-In \cite{Zil2} the first author developed a construction that puts in correspondence to an arbitrary {\em quantum algebra at roots of unity} a Zariski structure, similar to the correspondence between polynomial algebras and affine varieties.
-This construction is a source of many new non-classical Zariski structures, but there the new examples start from dimension $2$.
-The Heisenberg algebra differs from the class of algebras considered in \cite{Zil2} by virtue of it not being an algebra at roots of unity.
-Indeed, whereas the irreducible modules for the algebras considered in \cite{Zil2} were finite-dimensional, irreducible modules for the Heisenberg algebra are necessarily infinite-dimensional.
-Consequently, this paper constitutes an extension of the construction and method of proof in \cite{Zil2} to a wider class of noncommutative algebras.

-Some remarks about the methods of noncommutative geometry and possible interactions with model theory are in order.
-Noncommutative geometry provides something of a union of operator theory (specifically $C^{*}$-algebras) and algebraic topology.
-To this end, noncommutative geometers invoke a dictionary by which concepts in topology can be translated into concepts in operator theory and vice versa.
-A feature of noncommutative geometry is that concrete constructions of geometric counterparts to the algebras studied isn't carried out, the operator methods in themselves sufficing for any ``geometric" arguments one may need to produce.
-The Gelfand-Naimark and Serre-Swan correspondences provide the means by which such a philosophy is justified.
+Model-theoretically, very ample Zariski geometries (as introduced in \cite{HZ}) give an abstract characterization of the geometry of algebraic varieties whereas ample Zariski geometries can only be shown to be finite covers of projective curves over $\mathbb{F}$ for some algebraically closed field $\mathbb{F}$.
+In \cite{HZ} a class of ample but not very ample Zariski geometries is constructed; the construction involves certain non-abelian group extensions and produces Zariski geometries which are acted upon by these groups via Zariski automorphisms.
+The structure $\CA_N$ is an example of an ample but not very ample Zariski geometry differing from the examples in \cite{HZ}.
+In this regard, we hope that $\CA_N$ sheds some new light on the ample/very ample distinction.